 The graduation requirements outlined in Chapter 2 are the minimum requirements.
-The most common reasonfor going above and beyond course requirements is changing majors - certain courses you have completed may not count towards your new degree.
+The most common reason for going above and beyond course requirements is changing majors - certain courses you have completed may not count towards your new degree.
 The second most common reason is the desire to take more than the minimum number of technical courses.

 If you plan to take an extra technical elective at the 400 level, do not list the extra course on your Academic Program Plan as a technical elective.
 If you list it, then it is part of your B.S. degree; that is the nature of the contract.
-If you decide to go to graduate school later on, you will not be able to petition to have the course credit count towards your M.S. degree, because you already agreed that it would count toward your B.S. degree (and your degree was awarded on the basis of that agreement).
-If you take an extra course (a good idea) and you do not list it on your Academic Program Plan, then you can petition to use it for graduate credit.
-Many 400-level CEE courses have two sections, 3 hrs for undergraduates and 4 hrs for graduate students.
-If you intend to use a 400-level CEE course towards your graduate degree in the future, ask permission from the instructor to switch to the 4-hr section.
+If you decide to go to graduate school later, you will not be able to petition to have the course credit count towards your M.S. degree, because you already agreed that it would count toward your B.S. degree (and your degree was awarded based on that agreement).
+If you take an extra course DO NOT list it on your Academic Program Plan.
+Many 400-level CEE courses have two sections, 3hrs for undergraduates and 4hrs for graduate students.
+If you intend to use a 400-level CEE course towards your graduate degree in the future, please speak to the Academic Advisor or Assistant Director of Undergraduate Programs.